 Good attendance is a habit every student should develop.
-A student with excessive absenteeism cannot be taught effectively and cannot sustain class expectations.
+A student with excessive absenteeism cannot be taught effectively and cannot keep up with the work missed in class.
 To develop and maintain good attendance habits for all students, Highlands has adopted a strict and effective attendance policy.